mishal23/mishal23.github.io/src/posts/back-to-academia/index.md

 blog: false
 ---

+I am planning to go back to academics and the post describes few thoughts on pursuing masters and the process/documents needed.

+> Note: I will update the blog with more details as and when I get admits :)

 ## Reasons to pursue masters

 It has been 4 years since I did my undergrad (2020 grad), and after 4 years, I plan to do masters in Computer Science.
 For those with whom I've talked, know that I wasn't someone who was inclined to do masters.
 That is one of the biggest reasons to write this blog—to describe what changed.
 A few reasons: